superduper-io/superduper/README.md

 - **[Feature storing](https://docs.superduper.io/docs/execute_api/auto_data_types):** Turn your database into a centralized repository for storing and managing inputs and outputs of AI models of arbitrary data-types, making them available in a structured format and known environment.
 - **[Vector search](https://docs.superduper.io/docs/tutorials/vector_search):** No need to duplicate and migrate your data to additional specialized vector databases - turn your existing battle-tested database into a fully-fledged multi-modal vector-search database, including easy generation of vector embeddings and vector indexes of your data with preferred models and APIs.

+## Preview

+[Browse the re-usable snippets](https://docs.superduper.io/docs/category/reusable-snippets) to understand how to accomplish difficult AI end-functionality with few lines of code using Superduper.

 ## Example use-cases and apps (notebooks)
 The notebooks below are examples how to make use of different frameworks, model providers, databases, retrieval techniques and more.
 To learn more about *how* to use Superduper with your database, please check our [Docs](https://docs.superduper.io).